Law Student Organizations | Post-Graduate Education | Study Aids

 Information on getting through law school, as well as law school's effects on the personal lives of law students.

-There is a link on this page that allows you to search for summaries of inspection reports for specific restaurants in all 5 boroughs, including information on reports of health code violations.
+There is a search tool on this page that allows you to search for summaries of inspection reports for specific restaurants in all 5 boroughs, including information on reports of health code violations.
+There's also an app available for iPhone and iPad.
 Provided by the NYC Department of Health and Mental Hygiene.

 Find out if NY state is holding any unclaimed money for you or your family!
 Provided by the New York State Office of the State Comptroller.